-Oakland Water Department exceeded the Secondary Recommended Upper Limit (RUL) for Sodium at both Well No. 5 and Well No. 10 during 2021.
-The RUL for Sodium is 50 parts per million (ppm), and our water system detected sodium at an annual average of 97 ppm.
+Oakland Water Department exceeded the Secondary Recommended Upper Limit (RUL) for Sodium at Well No. 5 during 2023.
+The RUL for Sodium is 50 parts per million (ppm), and our water system detected sodium at an annual average of 72.8 ppm.
 Well No. 5 is used primarily as a backup supply well.